Simon Cassidy

 Documents on this site by Simon Cassidy

-(these are mostly messages sent to the CALNDR-L mailing list):
+(these are mostly messages sent to the CALNDR-L mailing list, which is no longer online):

 1. Error in Statement of Tropical Year